eliassun/WebRTC/README.md

 The 2nd command line will only allow one dad with the exact id to to capture the sweet's screen.
 So, the dad end needs to run first.

 * dadeye for MacOS
+The download link is https://eliassun.github.io/daddyeye.zip.
+It is >= MacOS 12 running on Intel CPU.
 This is the picap DaddyEye with graphic user interface.
 The UI looks same as https://eliassun.github.io/dadeye.png .

 * Start to create a network